Kenny Garrett: Biography

-Garrett joined the "Five Peace Band" of Chick Corea, John McLaughlin, Christian McBride and Brian Blade/Vinnie Colaiuta around 2008.
+Garrett joined the "Five Peace Band" of Chick Corea, John McLaughlin, Christian McBride, and Brian Blade/Vinnie Colaiuta around 2008.
 The CD Five Peace Band – Live won a Grammy Award in 2010.

 In 2011, Garrett was presented with an Honorary Doctorate in Music from Berklee College of Music, in Boston, Massachusetts.
 Garrett also was the Commencement Speaker for graduates.

 In 2012, Garrett received a Soul Train Music Award nomination for his 2012 studio album Seeds from the Underground in the Best Traditional Jazz Artist/Group category.
 Also in 2012, Grammy nominations for Seeds from the Underground followed in the Best Jazz Instrumental Album and Best Improvised Jazz Solo categories, and Seeds From The Underground received an NAACP Image Award nomination in the Outstanding Jazz Album category.
 In 2013, Garrett won an Echo Award in the Saxophonist of the Year category.

-Garrett's Pushing the World Away album received a Grammy nomination in the Best Jazz Instrumental Album category in 2013.
+Garrett's album Pushing the World Away received a Grammy nomination in the Best Jazz Instrumental Album category in 2013.
 He followed with Do Your Dance!
 (2016), Sounds from the Ancestors (2021) and released his first electronic album, Who Killed AI?
 (2024), in collaboration with electronic producer/instrumentalist Svoy.